Walter Hill: 2010s

 In the 2010s Hill described his status as "semi-retired" and said he had a number of projects fall through.

 It was Sylvester Stallone who offered Hill the job of directing Bullet to the Head (2012).
 The film was not a success at the box office.

-Hill was going to write and direct a proposed remake of What Ever Happened to Baby Jane? but it fell through.

 He wrote the original story for a graphic novel, Bailes Perdues, which was adapted by Matz with art by Jef, which was published in France, and later translated as Triggerman by Edward Gauvin and published by the Titan Comics imprint Hard Case Crime.

 In 2016 Hill's movie The Assignment, based on a script Hill had written with Denis Hamill, premiered at the Toronto International Film Festival before a limited release and streaming video release in 2017.

 In 2016 he said in an interview "You are very privileged to be a director.
 There is a great quote I'll get wrong of Samuel Johnson, the English poet and essayist, that: 'We come to the arena uncalled, to seek our fortune and hazard disgrace.
 That's the game, those are the rules.'
 So I say to you as an audience, if you wanna feel sorry, feel sorry for the people in Syria, but don't feel sorry for film directors."

 In 2019 Hill made his recording debut at age 77 with The Cowboy Iliad: A Legend Told In The Spoken Word.
 Written and performed by Hill, the spoken word record tells the story of a deadly shootout that occurred in Newton, Kansas in 1871 and its legendary aftermath of violence and controversy.
 The record was produced by Bobby Woods and featured music by Les Deux Love Orchestra.

 2020s

 In August 2021 Hill began shooting the upcoming western Dead for a Dollar starring Christoph Waltz, Willem Dafoe, and Rachel Brosnahan.
 The film premiered at 2022 Venice Film Festival where Hill received the Glory to the Filmmaker award.
-It was released in the United States in September of 2022.
+It was released in the United States in September 2022.

+For his next project Hill said he would be "going back to film noir", and that he hoped to direct "a couple" undisclosed films.